SamKelly-bi/NBA-Expansion-Case-Study/README.md

 ---

 ## Project Overview 🔍
-The NBA is exploring potential expansion and relocation markets.
-This analysis seeks to:
+With the NBA exploring potential expansion and relocation markets, this analysis seeks to:
 - Identify **2 top expansion candidates** as well as **2 top relocation candidates**
 - Combine **population, demographic and media** data to create a **weighted scoring system**
 - Create interactive visuals which highlight key findings